Second raped teenager set alight - police

 - Why India's rape crisis shows no signs of abating

 The main suspect and 14 others have already been arrested in connection with the earlier rape and burning case in the state.
-It came to light in Chatra district, about 380km (236 miles) from Pakur, late on Friday.
+It took place in Chatra district, about 380km (236 miles) from Pakur, late on Friday.

-There has been outrage in India over two other rape cases, including one in which an eight-year-old girl was murdered.
+The shocking case in Kashmir and another in Uttar Pradesh state have caused outrage in India.

-As a result of the protests that followed, India's cabinet approved the introduction of the death penalty for those who rape children.
+Following protests, the cabinet approved the introduction of the death penalty for people convicted of raping children.

 A number of serious crimes in India carry the death penalty, but raping a child was not among them until now.